PrefectHQ/prefect/docs/core/tutorials/dask-cluster.md

 ```

 ::: warning Work Stealing
 We highly recommend turning off [Dask work stealing](https://distributed.dask.org/en/latest/work-stealing.html) in your Dask Cluster when executing Prefect Flows.
-This can be done via a simple environment variable in your Dask Cluster:
+This can be done via a environment variable in your Dask Cluster:

 ```
 DASK_DISTRIBUTED__SCHEDULER__WORK_STEALING="False" # case sensitive
 ```

 On rare occasions, work stealing can result in tasks attempting to run twice.
 (Note that in Prefect Cloud, our state-version locking mechanism will prevent duplicate runs).
 :::

 Once you have a cluster up and running, let's deploy a very basic flow that runs on this cluster.
 This example was repurposed from the [distributed documentation](https://distributed.readthedocs.io/en/latest/web.html#example-computation):